-The project consisted of the final design, bidding and construction of the new San Diego Children’s Museum.
+The project consisted of the final design, bidding and construction of the New Children’s Museum.
 The new museum is a dramatic, three-level, 50,000 square foot building with a series of transparent, flexible spaces which visibly expose the building’s construction and design.
 The building includes a 17-foot concrete entrance bridge, angled saw tooth roof structure, tilt-up concrete panels, and a glass-enclosed elevator shaft that functions as a heating and cooling tower.
 The new structure utilizes innovative, environmentally sustainable architecture and infra-structural practices, including recycled building materials, a passive air handling system, photovoltaic panels, water-saving devices, natural day-lighting and convection cooling.
 The New Children’s Museum is one of the first green museums in California and has received numerous architectural awards.

 Square Feet - 45,000 SF

 General Contractor - Erickson Hall General Contractors